Lee425/NEW/README.md

 Please send any questions you might have about the code and/or the algorithm to <lee824002466@gmail.com>.

-*Note:* This is only a reference implementation of the *NEW* algorithm and could benefit from several performance enhancement schemes, some of which are discussed in the paper.
+*Note:* This is only a reference implementation of the *NEW* algorithm.